What is yield curve control?

 Has this been tried before?
 The Federal Reserve employed yield curve control once before, during and after World War II to help the Treasury finance wartime expenditures.
 Until 1947, under an agreement between the Federal Reserve and the U.S. Treasury, 3-month T-bills and 10-year bonds were capped at 0.5% and 2.5%, respectively.
 Yield curve control has also been underway in Japan since 2016 when the Japanese central bank targeted 10-year rates at 0% as part of a larger monetary policy effort to fight off the threat of deflation.

 Why now?
-The idea is raised because the U.S. overnight rate was dropped to zero in early March.
+The idea was raised after the U.S. overnight rate was dropped to zero in March, 2020.
 This was followed by the buffet of liquidity programs which helped unlock financial markets that froze in the face of an economic shut-down.
 If taking overnight rates to zero doesn’t stimulate the economy enough, targeting lower rates for longer maturities is another way to do even more.

 One thing we have learned over the last decade is that monetary policy ideas that once seemed outlandish no longer are.
 Economic behavior is fickle and subject to multiple influences, many of which are not impacted by monetary policy.
-Unless the economy follows the stock market and experiences a rapid recovery from a quick recession, it seems likely that we may see the Federal Reserve give yield curve control a try once again.
+As the economy opens back up in 2021 we expect rates to continue their push higher than began in July, 2020.
+Unless the Federal Reserve finds comfort with higher rates stemming from an opening economy, it seems likely that we may see them give yield curve control a try once again.